 Key Takeaways

-- Side sleeping is best for most people—especially the left side for acid reflux and pregnancy
+- Side sleeping works best for most people—left side specifically for acid reflux and pregnancy

-- Back sleeping is ideal for spinal alignment but worsens snoring and sleep apnea
+- Back sleeping wins for spinal alignment but makes snoring and sleep apnea worse

-- Stomach sleeping is generally the worst position—strains neck and spine
+- Stomach sleeping is the worst position for almost everyone—your neck and spine pay for it

-- For back pain, a pillow under the knees (back) or between knees (side) can help dramatically
+- For back pain, a pillow under the knees (back sleepers) or between them (side sleepers) makes a real difference

 01 The Three Sleep Positions